University of Atlantia

 Instructions for removing a disruptive participant from Zoom or Google Meet.

-A disruptive participant should be reported to University staff through any of the available channels.
+A disruptive participant should be reported to University staff through any of the available channels below.
 Please provide the name of the class and a description of the issue.
 Anyone, including the teacher, TA, or student, can report a disruptive participant and are encouraged to do so as soon as possible.

-Official University of Atlantia Facebook chat
+Official University of Atlantia Facebook chat (public)

 chancellor@university.atlantia.sca.org